ineiti/aztec-packages/docs/docs/developers/docs/aztec-js/how_to_connect_to_local_network.md

 ## Create a PXE

-Although the sandbox comes with its own PXE, it's useful to create one specifically for your use-case.
+Although the local network comes with its own PXE, it's useful to create one specifically for your use-case.
 You will need to bring your own PXE to the testnet eventually.
 Let's create a PXE store and configure it:

 ```typescript
 import { createStore } from "@aztec/kv-store/lmdb";